Marremelad/GrundernaOOP/README.md

 This program was made with the purpose of practicing OOP.

 ### Features
-This program outputs text based on some parameters in Program.cs.
+This program simply outputs text based on some parameters in Program.cs.

 ### Application demo
 ```console